brariden/melpa-gpl-snapshot/melpa/packages/rope-read-mode-readme.txt

+** About rope-read

-** What rope-read-mode is
+*** What

 =rope-read-mode= can reverse every other line of a buffer or in a part of a buffer.

-With every other line reversed reading is like following a rope.
+With every other line reversed reading can be like following a rope.

 *** Illustration

 [[file:rope-read-illustration.png][file:./rope-read-illustration.png]]

+*** Ad

+- Are you tired moving the look from one end of a line to the other end just because of a line break?

+- Are you too lazy moving the look from one end of a line to the other end just because of a line break?

+- Do you think about the line break coercing the brutal change of the look from one side to the other as humiliating?

+- Do you want to read three or four lines more of a text before you fall asleep?

+More than zero yes answers?

+Then rope read might help!

-*** Benefits
+*** Why

-- Chill.  =rope-read-mode= often allows fluent reading by finding the start of the next line easily.
+- Chill.  =rope-read-mode= allows fluent reading.

+  - Find the start of the next line easily.

+  - Avoid stressful eye movement.

 - Have an alternative view on text.

-*** Price
+*** Learn

-Typically you need to invest some time to learn to read upside-down lines easily.
+Typically you need to practice for some time to be able to read upside-down lines effortlessly.

 ** Usage

 *** Turning it on and off

-Type =M-x rope-read-mode= in a buffer to activate rope-read.
-No visible change is to be expected.
+=M-x rope-read-mode= in a buffer activates rope-read.
+No visible change in the buffer is to be expected.
+The buffer is set read-only.

 Type =M-x rope-read-mode= or press 'q' to quit rope-read.

-Isn't this amazing?
+The buffer writability gets restored.

 *** Action

 When =rope-read-mode= is on you can press
-- =C-g= to interrupt any =rope-read-mode= performance,
+- =C-g= to interrupt =rope-read-mode= anytime,
-- =g= to get a view of the window (which is the currently visible part of the buffer) with every other line reversed,
+- =g= to trigger reversing every other line for the currently visible part of the buffer,
-- =r= to go back to the representation of the buffer without reversed line,
+- =r= to go back to the representation of the buffer without reversed lines (keeping =rope-read-mode=),
-- =d= to reverse every other line starting with the line below the current cursor position,
+- =d= to reverse every other line starting with the line below the cursor,
-- =p= to reverse every other line starting with the line below the current cursor position up to the end of the paragraph if possible and move point there.
+- =p= to reverse every other line starting with the line below the cursor up to the end of the paragraph (if visible) and move point there.
+- The next four commands are followed by reversing every other line:
   - =SPC= to scroll a screen down,
   - =<backspace>= or =S-SPC= to scroll a screen up,
   - =v= or =<return>= to scroll one line down,
   - =V= or =y= to scroll one line up,
 - =?= to open the help buffer,
-- =q= to quit.
+- =q= to quit =rope-read-mode=.

 For convenience you can bind command =rope-read-mode= to a key.
-For example to activate or deactivate rope-read-mode by pressing scroll lock two times use the line
+For example to activate or deactivate =rope-read-mode= by pressing scroll lock two times use the line

 #+BEGIN_EXAMPLE